raspberrypilearning/flower-generator-scratch2/en/step_8.md

 --- task ---

 Now draw a row of these flowers across the top of the Stage.
-Here is some example code, in which you might need to adjust the numbers so it work with your flower:
+Here is some example code, in which you might need to adjust the numbers so it works with your flower:

 ![flower sprite](images/flower-sprite.png)